Skip to Content

 1 teaspoon of gochujang = 1 teaspoon of chili garlic sauce

 Chili Garlic Sauce is a flavorful ingredient that can add a distinctive punch to any dish.
-Made from a blend of chili peppers, garlic, vinegar, and sugar, this sauce has a spicy and slightly sweet taste that complements many dishes and can be an effective Korean condiment.
+Made from a blend of chili peppers, garlic, vinegar, and sugar, this sauce has a spicy and slightly sweet taste.
+Chili sauce and gochujang have a similar spicy flavor, but the chili garlic sauce has a thinner consistency.
+You’ll need to adjust the other ingredients in your recipe to compensate for this.
+If you want a more similar spice, you can use some chili garlic sauce substitutes instead.

 Harissa Paste